 Mr Paul Ryan (CFO & Director of Operations)

 Paul Ryan was appointed in 2010, having spent the previous six years as the CFO for the National Council of Churches in Australia.
 He has vast experience as a Head of Finance in the professional, corporate accounting and the not-for-profit sectors.
-Paul is a member of the Institute of Chartered Accountants in Australia and the Australian Institute of Management.
+Paul is a member of the Institute of Chartered Accountants in Australia and the Australian Institute of Company Directors, and a fellow of the Australian Institute of Management and Leaders.

 Mr Scott Baker (Head of Senior School)